sp0x/NetlytBlog/_pages/how-to-serve-your-model-as-api.md

 title:  "How to serve your ML model as an API"
 date:   2019-02-27 13:16:42  +0200
 categories: how-to
 description: How to use Flask with your machine learning model in order to turn it into a lightweight API.
+cover: "/assets/img/learn.jpg"
 ---

 # Creating an API for your NLP model.